rogeliosandoval/rogeliosandoval/README.md

 ### Hi there, my name is Roger! 👋

-- 💻 I am a full stack developer!
+- 💻 I am a web developer!
 - 🎶 I love to make music in my spare time
 - 🗣 Passion for learning all kinds of langauges!
 - 🐕 I have an african basenji mix and a dogue de bordeaux that looks sad all of the time